 - Vinaigrettes: for when it needs something sweet to balance the acid

-- Basic.
-This is the most common method of simple syrup and is done with a 1:1 ratio of water to sugar.
-This one is favored for most things in the U.S. and is quite sweet.
+- Basic Simple Syrup.
+This is the most common method of simple syrup, using a 1:1 ratio of water to sugar.
+It is favored for most things in the U.S.

-- Rich.
-This one is an extra thick and extra sweet simple syrup that is made by using 2:1 ratio, adding more sugar than water.
-This one isn’t used often, but packs a lot of punch.
+- Rich Simple Syrup.
+This one is extra thick and extra sweet.
+Make it using 2:1 ratio, adding more sugar than water.
+It isn’t used often, but packs a lot of punch.

-- Medium.
-This one is done doing a 2:1 ratio, using more water than sugar.
-This one is less sweet than the basic simple syrup and is favored more often in the U.K. It is my favorite for making sweet tea.
+- Medium Simple Syrup.
+This one uses a 2:1 ratio, using more water than sugar.
+It is less sweet than basic simple syrup and favored more in the U.K. It is my favorite for making sweet tea.

-- Light (thin).
-This one is done using a 3:1 ratio of water to sugar.
-It has just a hint of sweetness to it and is most likely to be used for sealing cakes so they don’t get dry.
+- Light (or thin) Simple Syrup.
+Use a 3:1 ratio of water to sugar.
+It provides just a hint of sweetness is best for sealing cakes to prevent them drying out.

 Flavored & Infused Simple Syrups

 It is incredibly simple to make flavored simple syrups.
 Some of my favorites are below:

 In order to add flavorings, start by making the simple syrup recipe as normal.